How high will poverty in Latin America reach this 2022? This says ECLAC

 “It has not been possible to reverse the impacts of the pandemic in terms of poverty and extreme poverty and the countries face a silent crisis in education that affects the future of the new generations,” added Salazar-Xirinachs.

-The figures imply that 15 million additional people will be in poverty with respect to the pre-pandemic situation and that the number of people in extreme poverty will be 12 million higher than that registered in 2019.
+The figures imply that An additional 15 million people will be in poverty compared to the pre-pandemic situation and that the number of people in extreme poverty will be 12 million higher than that registered in 2019.

 “The projected levels of extreme poverty in 2022 represent a setback of a quarter of a century for the region,” underlines the regional organization for the United Nations.